prajitdas/EBXPrivacy/README.md

 Inspect the application's usage view, via the main menu item *Usage data* to see which restrictions were enforced.
 Restrict and unrestrict one by one until you have found which one causes the application to force close.
-Wait 15 seconds after each change to let the XPrivacy cache time-out.
+Wait 15 seconds after each change to let the EBXPrivacy cache time-out.
 Help others by submitting your working set of restrictions.

 See also [this FAQ item](#FAQ63).

 <a name="FAQ31"></a>
-**(31) Can XPrivacy handle non-Java applications?**
+**(31) Can EBXPrivacy handle non-Java applications?**

-In general, due to Android's isolated virtual machine architecture, calls to native libraries and binaries are via Java and so XPrivacy can restrict them.
-XPrivacy can cover any route to a native library or binary.
+In general, due to Android's isolated virtual machine architecture, calls to native libraries and binaries are via Java and so EBXPrivacy can restrict them.
+EBXPrivacy can cover any route to a native library or binary.

-XPrivacy cannot hook into native libraries, but can prevent native libraries from loading.
+EBXPrivacy cannot hook into native libraries, but can prevent native libraries from loading.
 This can break applications such as Facebook, but can prevent malware from doing its work.

-XPrivacy can also restrict access to the Linux shell (including superuser) to prevent native binaries from running.
+EBXPrivacy can also restrict access to the Linux shell (including superuser) to prevent native binaries from running.
 You can find these restrictions in the *Shell* category.

-Starting with version 2.0, XPrivacy can protect against direct interprocess communication (IPC).
+Starting with version 2.0, EBXPrivacy can protect against direct interprocess communication (IPC).

 <a name="FAQ32"></a>
 **(32) Why do I see data usage when an application does not have the corresponding Android permission?**

 Many functions do not require Android permissions, so this is quite normal.
 Sometimes an application tries to access a function for which it doesn't have an Android permission.
-Since XPrivacy usually runs prior to the function, such access will be noted.
+Since EBXPrivacy usually runs prior to the function, such access will be noted.

 If you filter on permissions, and an application tries to use a function without having permission, the application will still be shown.

-If you think a function requires permissions while XPrivacy shows it doesn't, please report it.
+If you think a function requires permissions while EBXPrivacy shows it doesn't, please report it.

 <a name="FAQ33"></a>
 **(33) How can I restrict the hardware, external MAC, IP, and IMEI number?**